LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

 easy to create a file that generates an error if an unauthorized person tries to access a file.
 The following code checks the `client_username` for the name "John".
 If the current user is not named "John" then a file "error.gif" is served instead of the desired "picture.gif" file.
-To really limit access to the files, they are being served from outside the web root of the web server so that the files couldn't be loaded directly by a URL.
+To completely limit access to the files, they are being served from outside the web root of the web server so that the files can't be loaded directly by a URL.
 In this example, the files are being served from the "secret" folder which is at the root level of the file system::